pitchmuc/aepp/README.md

 ### PrivacyService module

-The privacy service module is part of the AEP python wrapper (`aepp`) but requires a different JWT connection in console.adobe.io.
+The privacy service module is part of the AEP python wrapper (`aepp`) but requires a different API connection in console.adobe.io.
-Be careful that your JWT connection has the correct setup to access this API endpoints.
+Be careful that your developer project has the correct setup to access this API endpoints.

 ## Releases